Korean Food & Snacks Options

-H-mart is a Korean grocery store that allows offers shoppers a choice of meat, fruit, vegetables, and snacks.
+H-mart is a Korean grocery store that offers shoppers a choice of fresh meat, fruit, vegetables, frozen items and snacks.
 Depending on your H-mart location there also could be a lunch counter inside the store.
-As an added bonus you can find several cooked dishes already prepared.
+The lunch counter provides several cooked dishes already prepared for a quick grab and go purchase.
 If you live near Los Angeles you can purchase a variety of different lunch option that includes lunch boxes, kimbap, banchan and so much more.

 If you would like more information about H-mart locations, hours, and services check out their website here.

 This is a larger grocery store here in Los Angeles and contains all the ingredients for cooking Korean dishes. *If it’s your first time visiting an Asian supermarket it might be easier to venture into H-mart because there are slightly less people.
 Besides the normal staples of Korean refrigerated meals there are also various sizes and brands of kimchi, and places to grab a bite to eat inside the supermarket.
 Places located inside the Los Angeles supermarket are included below.

 Offering more than three-hundred different types of baked goods.
 They also offer speciality cakes, and sandwiches.
 Great place to stop in the morning if you’re looking for a sweet pastry and a cup of coffee.